Miketuazon/Spork/wiki/feature_list.md

 ### - New account creation, log in, log out, and guest/demo login
 * Users can sign up, log in, and log out.
 * Users can use a demo log in to try the site.
-* Users can't use certain features without logging in (like fauxposts and fauxliking posts).
+* Users can't use certain features without logging in (like posts and liking posts).
-* Logged in users are directed to their profile page which displays their fauxposts.
+* Logged in users are directed to their profile page which displays their posts.
-* Logged out users are directed to a page displaying several recent fauxposts.
+* Logged out users are directed to a page displaying several recent posts.

 ### - Posts form for various post types
-  - Logged in users can post fauxposts.
+  - Logged in users can create posts.
-  - Logged in users can edit and delete their own fauxposts.
+  - Logged in users can edit and delete their own posts.
   - All users can see a user's posts.
 ### - Feed
-  - All users can see fauxposts on the main page.
+  - All users can see posts on the main page.
   - Logged in users can like and follow the post.
   - Guest users cannot like and follow the post.
 ### - Follows
   - Logged in users can follow the post.
   - Logged in users can remove their follow on the post.
-  - All users can see how many follows a post has.
+  - All users can see how many follows a user has.
 ### - Likes
   - Logged in users can like the post.
   - Logged in users can remove their like on the post.
-  - All users can see how many likes a post has.
+  - All users can see how many likes a post or comment has.

 ### - Comments
   - Logged in users can comment on a post.